palant/palant.info/content/articles/duckduckgo-privacy-essentials-vulnerabilities-insecure-communication-and-universal-xss/index.md

 </em>
 {{< /img >}}

 These vulnerabilities are very typical, I’ve seen similar mistakes in other extensions many times.
 This isn’t merely extension developers being clueless.
 The extension platform introduced by Google Chrome simply doesn’t provide secure and convenient alternatives.
-So most extension developers are bound to get it wrong on the first try.
+So most extension developers are bound to get it wrong on the first try. **Update** (2021-03-16): Linked to respective Chromium issues.

 {{< toc >}}